 Scott's service to his country started before his time with the KSP.
 He served three years with the United States Army (active duty) and 13 additional years in the United States Army Reserve and Kentucky National Guard.

-Eric earned a Bachelor of Science Degree in Justice Administration at University of Louisville and graduate hours in Non-Profit Management from Capella University.
+Eric earned a Bachelor of Science Degree in Justice Administration at the University of Louisville and graduate hours in Non-Profit Management from Capella University.
+He also holds a Certificate in Non-Profit Executive Leadership and another in Current Affairs Fundraising: Crisis Management from the Lilly Family School of Philanthropy at Indiana University.
+He is also a member of the International Critical Incident Stress Foundation.

-As the principal founder, he serves as Trustee as well as being the Executive Director.
+As the principal founder, he serves as a Trustee as well as the Executive Director.

 Trina earned a Bachelor of Science Degree in Accounting from Indiana Wesleyan University.
 She has experience in retail management and served as Office Administrator at two local churches.
 She worked in health insurance auditing before joining the staff of SUPPORTING HEROES in June 2012.